-3. In 2014-15, the total courses offered in the discipline equaled 7.7 FTEF.
+In 2014-15, the total courses offered in the discipline equaled 7.7 FTEF.
 This was down from 8.5 in 2013-14 and 7.9 in 2012-13.
 Of those, 1.8 were overload classes (which includes summer courses taught by full time faculty).
 Of the overloads and summer courses, Feig taught 5-8 courses.
 As such, her loss to the department is more significant, since 5-6 of those courses were during the academic year.
 All told, out of 78 sections offered in 2014-2015, Feig taught 15, or 19% of all history courses offered.
 She also offered all 3 history honors classes.

-a) All of those sections except one (History 9) were Western Civilization, which is a required sequence for the History AA and the History AA-T; courses in the sequence are also required or recommended in numerous other majors including Anthropology, Art History, Business International Studies, General Studies—Social Science, Geography, Philosophy, Philosophy for Transfer, Transfer Studies – CSU GE, and Transfer Studies – IGETC.

-b) The other full time European Historian (Davison) taught 8 sections of Western Civilization.
+The other full time European Historian (Davison) taught 8 sections of Western Civilization.

-c) The remaining courses (7 sections) were taught by part time faculty.
+The remaining courses (7 sections) were taught by part time faculty.
 In total, Feig taught half of the Western Civilization courses taught.
 This has been more or less consistent since Davison began receiving reassigned time in 2004.
+Effectively, by winter 2016, the history department will not have a full time faculty member in Western Civilization, the complete sequence of which is required for both history degrees at Foothill.

+Student Impact and Effect on Ability to Graduate/ Programmatic Considerations

+All of those sections taught by Feig except one (History 9) were Western Civilization, which is a required sequence for the History AA and the History AA-T; courses in the sequence are also required or recommended in numerous other majors including Anthropology, Art History, Business International Studies, General Studies—Social Science, Geography, Philosophy, Philosophy for Transfer, Transfer Studies – CSU GE, and Transfer Studies – IGETC.

-4. Until last year, enrollment in history had been consistently strong; however, with the elimination of 9 sections in 2014-15 ((a reduction of 11% of sections overall), overall enrollment dropped 11.2%; however, productivity dropped only 1.9%, indicating that the courses were seeing greater enrollments overall.
+Enrollment Trends: Until last year, enrollment in history had been consistently strong; however, with the elimination of 9 sections in 2014-15 ((a reduction of 11% of sections overall), overall enrollment dropped 11.2%; however, productivity dropped only 1.9%, indicating that the courses were seeing greater enrollments overall.